 Road Trip #20 to Washington and Oregon is underway and the first stop from NC is Hocking Hills State Park in Ohio.
 This state park is easily one of our countries best.
 It is what geology is all about.
 The hiking is fantastic at all levels.
 Rained pretty much all weekend but that didn’t stop us.

 Well I have a news flash.
 The great state of Indiana has surpassed the great state of Louisiana for having the worst stretch of road in America for RV traveling.
 I can’t believe how bad I-70 is starting at the Ohio and Indiana border.
-Have any of the Indiana politicians driven on the highway?
+Has any of the Indiana politicians driven on the highway?
 The patches and crappy repairs are worse than some of the sections that are craters and still in need of repair.
 Probably should have gone after some of that infrastructure money.

 Our next stop is the Amana Colonies in Iowa.
 It was a long, long drive.
 We are staying at the Amana RV Park and Event Center for two nights.
 It is a really nice, large, and spaced out campground.
 Surprisingly it is just about empty on this Monday and Tuesday in June.
 It will be interesting to see the campground occupancy rates on this road trip.
 Spent the day walking around Amana and putting all of my Antique Roadshow watching to good use.
 It is really pleasing on the eyes to see all of the gardens and flowers planted and blooming.